philipp-hellwig/online-chess-data/README.md

+# Online Chess Data
-# Bachelor's thesis "The Shape of Learning"
+My repository for the bachelor's thesis project "The Shape of Learning" at the University of Amsterdam.

 ### Resources
 - Database of all games on lichess.org by month: https://database.lichess.org/